wp-plugins/wp-fb-share-like-button/README.txt

 A Simple Facebook Like Button for your posts/home/pages/archive.
 Your can like and share your content using a simple click on facebook Button.

-You cab also customize setting for following features:
+You can also customize setting for following features:

 * You can hide /show facebook like button on posts/archive/pages/home.